the-frey/generation-ships/README.md

 ## Action Cards

 - If you do not have physical cards, then use the ruby script in this repo.
-Make sure you have ruby installed and run `$ ruby chance_cards.rb`.
+Make sure you have ruby installed and run `$ ruby start.rb`.
 Leave the script running and use it to generate the cards you need.

 ## Crisis Cards